 area" which means there may be many Chinese people at holiday

 times.
-When I was there in the middle of October I met nobody.
+When I was there outside the summer season I met

-Strangely there is nobody to ask you for an entrance fee.
+nobody.
+Strangely there is nobody to ask you for an entrance

 You may hike straight up the valley along a Yak-path first,

 then a small man-made track with small cairns.
 At about 4400m